hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > If you complain and prove you've been mistaken,
 >
-> They shew the little "as" to save their bacon.
+> They show the little "as" to save their bacon.
 >
 > In trades and callings, and in every art,
 >
 > They something new and wonderful impart:
 >
-> 'Tis not to dancing only we're confin'd,
+> It is not to dancing only we're confined,
 >
 > But have strange projects now of every kind,
 >